 Minimum Investment Amount: None.
 You can start investing with as little as $1.

-Promotion: Get $10,000 managed free for the first year.
-Like Questrade, they’ll also cover cover your transfer fees for transfers that are more than $5,000.
+Promotion: Get a $25 cash bonus after you make a deposit of $500.
+Like Questrade, they’ll also cover your transfer fees for transfers that are more than $5,000.

 Offers Self-directed RESP: No. But they have a commission-free trading app that supports TFSA and RRSP.